Updated 16th June 2023

 Obviously, not everyone has been blessed with a happy home with patient, loving, attentive parents.

 If you are one of the oh-so-many who harbor pent-up feelings toward mom or dad and those pent-up feelings affect you today, you are not alone.
-Nor are you condemned to a life plagued by the energy-sapping, happiness-stunting emotions of deep-seeded anger and resentment.
+Nor are you condemned to a life plagued by the energy-sapping, happiness-stunting emotions of deep-seated anger and resentment.

 It's time to let go and move on!
 And not because your parents necessarily deserve it, they may not!
 At all.
 But YOU do!
 You deserve to be free of such emotional poison.
 It's time to let it go.